nickcoffey/Design/README.md

 (CHANGES TO BE MADE)

+1. Adding job name to top of inquiry, bid, and job
+2. Adding job name to inquiries, bids, and jobs tables.
+3. Pulling in bid price price to bid form
+4. Allowing itemized list to be made for bid form

 1. Make equipment, bid equipment, and job equipment tables

 Equipment ID  | Equipment Name | Price Per Day | Price Per 1 Week | Price Per 2 Weeks | Price Per 3 Weeks